 A property is determined to be an investment property when it is held either to earn rental income, capital appreciation or for both.
 Investment properties include land, buildings, land improvements, and building improvements.
 The REIT used a combination of internal valuation methodologies and external appraisals to value the investment properties.
 The estimated fair value of the investment properties was determined using the direct capitalization income method.
 The direct capitalization income method analyzes the relationship of one year's net operating income to total property value.
-The net operating income is divided by an overall capitalization rate.
 The net operating income is capitalized at a rate that implicitly considers expected growth in cash flow and growth in property value over an investment horizon.
 The implied value may be adjusted to account for non-stabilized conditions or required capital expenditures to reflect an as is value.

-Management Discussion and Analysis For the period August 12, 2020 (Date of Formation) to December 31, 2020 Amounts in Thousands of US Dollars (except for per unit amounts)
+Management Discussion and Analysis For the year ended December 31, 2021 Amounts in Thousands of US Dollars (except for per unit amounts)